b.1860 – d.1912

 Marian’s mother, Elizabeth Hambleton was born in Isleworth, Middlesex on 7th Oct 1834 and baptised in All Saints church, Isleworth on 2nd Nov of the same year.
 Elizabeth was the youngest of at least five children as shown on the 1851c.
 Her parents were George and Ann Hambleton, Ann appears to have married twice into the Hambleton family as she is shown as a widow (Hambleton) on their marriage certificate.
 George is described as a bricklayer.

-Sadly, following his wife’s death in 1866 we next find George in the Brentford Union Work House in the 1871c and we may presume he died there in 1873.
+Sadly, following his wife’s death in 1866 we next find George in the Brentford Union Workhouse in the 1871 census and we may presume he died there in 1873.

 Marian’s siblings were: